-\textit{\textbf{Model.}---} To be specific, we consider a system shown schematically in Fig. \ref{fig:sketch}a.
+To be specific, we consider a system shown schematically in Fig. \ref{fig:sketch}(a).
 The non-resonant CW optical field of a super-Gaussian shape $P(r)=P_{0} \times e^{-(\frac{r}{R_{0}})^{20}}$ is applied to excite exciton-polaritons in a semiconductor microcavity containing a C-shape in-plane external potential. $r_0$ and $a$ are the radius and width of the potential ring, respectively. $V_{0}$ is the potential depth and $w_d$ is the width of the potential slot.
 Obeying the bosonic statistics, polaritons form a Bose-Einstein condensate which remains localized under the joint confinement effect of the external potential and the pump spot.

-The dynamics of a polariton condensate can be described by the dissipative Gross-Pitaevskii (GP) equation for the macroscopic wave function $\psi(\textbf{r},t)$, coupled to the rate equation for the density of the reservoir exciton $\nR(\textbf{r},t)$ \cite{2012prb_Yamamoto}:
+The dynamics of a polariton condensate can be described by the dissipative Gross-Pitaevskii (GP) equation for the macroscopic wave function $\psi(\textbf{r},t)$, coupled to the rate equation for the density of the exciton reservoir $\nR(\textbf{r},t)$:

-here $m=\times 10^{-4}m_{e}$ (${m_{e}}$: free electron mass) is the effective mass of polaritons on the lower-polariton branch.
-The nonlinear coefficients $\gc=3 \times 10^{-3} $meV$\mu$m$^2$ and $\gr=2gc$ represent the strength of polariton interactions between themselves and with the reservoir exciton. $\gammac=0.4 ps^{-1}$ and $\gammar=0.8 ps^{-1}$ are the polariton and the reservoir decay rates, respectively. $R=0.01$ps$^{-1}\mu$m$^2$ is the rate of stimulated scattering of quasiparticles from the exciton reservoir to the polariton fluid. $P(\textbf{r})$ is the non-resonant cw optical pump. $V(\textbf{r})$ is the external potential with depth that can be fabricated in planar semiconductor microcavities by different techniques \cite{2007Science_West,2007nature_Yamamoto}. $dW$ describes the quantum fluctuations within the classical field approximation by the addition of a complex stochastic term in the truncated Wigner approximation (TWA)
+here $m=1\times 10^{-4}m_{e}$ (${m_{e}}$: free electron mass) is the effective mass of polaritons on the lower-polariton branch.
+The nonlinear coefficients $\gc=3 \times 10^{-3} $meV$\mu$m$^2$ and $\gr=2gc$ represent the strengths of polariton interactions between themselves and with the reservoir exciton, respectively. $\gammac=0.4 ps^{-1}$ and $\gammar=0.8 ps^{-1}$ are the polariton and the reservoir decay rates, respectively. $R=0.01$ps$^{-1}\mu$m$^2$ is the rate of stimulated scattering of quasiparticles from the exciton reservoir to the polariton fluid. $P(\textbf{r})$ is the non-resonant cw optical pump. $V(\textbf{r})$ is the external potential with depth that can be generated in planar semiconductor microcavities by different techniques \cite{2007Science_West,2007nature_Yamamoto}. $dW$ describes the quantum fluctuations within the classical field approximation by the addition of a complex stochastic term in the truncated Wigner approximation (TWA)